greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_extensions.html.md

 -   [Greenplum MADlib Extension for Analytics](../analytics/madlib.html)
 -   [Greenplum PostGIS Extension](../analytics/postGIS.html)

-**Important:** If you intend to use an extension package with Greenplum Database 6 you must install and use a Greenplum Database extension package \(gppkg files and contrib modules\) that is built for Greenplum Database 6.
+> **Important** If you intend to use an extension package with Greenplum Database 6 you must install and use a Greenplum Database extension package \(gppkg files and contrib modules\) that is built for Greenplum Database 6.
 Any custom modules that were used with earlier versions must be rebuilt for use with Greenplum Database 6.

 **Parent topic:** [Installing Optional Extensions \(VMware Greenplum\)](data_sci_pkgs.html)